I'm a member

 Diagnosis of Hereditary Hemochromatosis

 Patients with hemochromatosis may present with nonspecific systemic symptoms, specific organ-related symptoms, or they may be asymptomatic.
 The clinical diagnosis of hemochromatosis is based on documentation of increased iron stores as demonstrated by abnormal serum iron indices, specifically elevated transferrin saturation and elevated serum ferritin concentration.
-Liver biopsy has been used to confirm diagnosis but is now generally limited to determining the degree of hepatic fibrosis and cirrhosis during management of the disease.
+Liver biopsy has been used to confirm diagnosis but is now generally limited to determining the degree of hepatic fibrosis and cirrhosis during management.
+Most patients with a diagnosis of hemochromatosis will exhibit a familial pattern, thereby confirming the diagnosis of HH.
+However the familial pattern may not be obvious due to the large percentage of undiagnosed patients in some families, and further evaluation of family members may be required to establish whether a familial pattern is present.

 Genetics of Hereditary Hemochromatosis

-With the advent of genetic testing in the late 1990s, HFE-related HH is now frequently identified in asymptomatic probands and in presymptomatic relatives of patients who are known to have the disease.
-Therefore, a genetic diagnosis can be applied to individuals who have not yet developed phenotypic expression.
+With the advent of genetic testing in the late 1990s, HFE-related HH is now frequently identified in asymptomatic probands and in asymptomatic relatives of patients who are known to have the disease.
+Therefore, a genetic diagnosis can be made in individuals who have not yet developed phenotypic expression.
 These individuals have a genetic susceptibility to developing iron overload but may never do so.
-A consensus conference of the European Association for the Study of Liver Diseases in 2000 led to a recognition of the different stages and progression of hemochromatosis.
+A 2000 consensus conference of the European Association for the Study of Liver Diseases led to recognition of different stages and progression of hemochromatosis.
 These stages were defined as:

 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
 Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, the U.S. Food and Drug Administration has chosed not to require any regulatory review of this test.